formkit/jsonreader/packages/jsonreader/README.md

 ## How It Works

-The `jsonreader` utility parses JSON data character by character as it arrives from a stream.
+The `@formkit/jsonreader` utility parses JSON data character by character as it arrives from a stream.
 It builds up a syntactically valid JSON structure as data comes in, closing any unclosed objects or arrays to create valid partial representations.

 For each chunk of data received: